brombal/stylix-docs/markdown/selectors.md

 </$.ul>
 ```

-Stylix scopes the `li` styles under the element that defines them, so they are local to only the `li` elements under the `ul`.
+Stylix scopes the `li` selector under the element that defines it, so the styles are local to only the `li` elements under the `ul`.

 ## Referencing the parent selector with `&`